odorgergo/odorgergo.github.io/_pages/about.md

   - /about.html
 ---

-I am broadly interested in computational epidemiology and network science, with a special focus on wasterwater-based epidemiology.
+I am broadly interested in network science and computational epidemiology, with a special focus on wasterwater-based epidemiology.
 As of September 2024, I am a FWF-funded Cluster of Excellence: ["Microbiomes Drive Planetary Health”](https://microplanet.at/) postdoc at the [Bergthaler Lab](https://bergthalerlab.org/).

 SNSF Postdoc Mobility Fellow
 ======

-I am worked on [Awareness Modelling in Epidemics](https://data.snf.ch/grants/grant/211129) as an SNSF Postdoc Mobility Fellow.
-Recent manuscript on this topic include a genetic data-driven ([\[1\]](https://arxiv.org/abs/2406.09983) and a network theoretic ([\[2\]](https://arxiv.org/abs/2409.01384) approaches.
+I am worked on [Awareness Modelling in Epidemics](https://data.snf.ch/grants/grant/211129) as an SNSF Postdoc Mobility Fellow hosted by [Marton Karsai](https://martonkarsai.com/) at DNDS CEU, Vienna.
+Recent manuscripts on this topic include a genetic data-driven ([\[1\]](https://arxiv.org/abs/2406.09983) and a network theoretic ([\[2\]](https://arxiv.org/abs/2409.01384) approach.

 PhD Thesis
 ======

 My thesis was on the source idenitfication problem; the goal is to design efficient algorithms that find the first infected individual (also called patient zero) during an epidemic, based on sparse measurements about who got infected and when.
+I was fortunate to be advised by [Patrick Thiran](https://people.epfl.ch/patrick.thiran?lang=en).

 On the algorithmic side, I have worked on rigorously quantifying the role of adaptivity in source identification: the difference between the problem settings when the measurements are chosen adaptively vs non-adaptively.
 If the epidemic spreads very aggressively, the theoretical analysis ([\[1\]](https://doi.org/10.1016/j.ejc.2021.103317) and [\[2\]](https://doi.org/10.1017/jpr.2021.16)) becomes equivalent to adaptive and non-adaptive versions of the metric dimension from the combinatorics literature.
 If the epidemic is less aggressive, then there is more stochasticity in the problem, making the analysis more challenging [\[3\]](https://doi.org/10.1016/j.tcs.2022.02.008).
 Interestingly, in some cases adaptivity only plays a small role [\[1\]](https://doi.org/10.1016/j.ejc.2021.103317), whereas in others, its role is very substantial [\[3\]](https://doi.org/10.1016/j.tcs.2022.02.008).